panpanini/mutation-testing/PITCHME.md

 - Tests |

 Note:
-so, what are some of the ways that we can ensure quality?
+so, what are some of the ways that we can ensure quality of the features we are shipping?

 One big way is with a Quality Assurance team.
 I mean the hint is in the name, but having someone else look at the feature you are working on is great for seeing how other people use the app, and is a good way to figure out bugs and unexpected user journeys, however the feedback loop is quite long, and so can be inefficient if employed improperly.

 Next, we have Code Review.
 Similar to QA, having another person look at the code is good for spotting small mistakes, or other oversights we may have made when implementing the feature, because hey, we're only human right?
 And while the feedback loop is not quite as long as QA, it still can take some time, and depends on how busy the other engineers on your team are.

 Finally, we come to tests.
-Tests can give us the quickest feedback in a way that we can understand easily - this code _right here_ is not performing how we expected it to.
+Tests can give us the quickest feedback in a way that we as engineers can understand easily

+- this code _right here_ is not doing what we expected it to do

 ---

 <p><span class="slide-title">Maintaining quality</span></p>

 - How do we know our tests are providing quality
-    - Use coverage to make sure that our tests are calling production code
+    - Use coverage to make sure that our tests are calling production code |
-    - insurance that changes introduced will not break existing code
+    - changes introduced will not break existing code |
-    - insurance that new code _does what it says on the tin_
+    - new code _does what it says on the tin_ |

 TODO: find a better word than providing
 Note:
-So how do we know that our tests are providing quality? well, we can use code coverage right? by using coverage, we can show how much of our code is being run by the tests, and so we then know how safe we are when changing the code.
+So how do we know that our tests are providing quality?

+Well, we can use code coverage right? by using coverage, we can show how much of our code is being run by the tests, and so we then know how safe we are when changing the code.

+Code coverage can give us insurance that any changes we introduce won't break existing code

+Code coverage can also give us insurance that newly added features are working as intended

 ---

  ## Who w̶a̶t̶c̶h̶e̶s̶tests the w̶a̶t̶c̶h̶testmen?

+ Note:
+ In my research every talk on mutation testing had to have this slide, so I had to continue the tradition. who watches the watchmen?
  TODO: fix the text here

 ---